medjedai/docs/src/content/docs/reference/billing-information.md

 - **Storage**: Charged per GB per month for both persistent and temporary storage
 - **Network Usage**: Charged per GB for outgoing traffic (incoming traffic is free)

-### Additional Services

-- **API Access**: Usage-based pricing per request
-- **Support Plans**: Monthly subscription fees for premium support
-- **Custom Solutions**: Quoted on a case-by-case basis

 ## Invoices

-- Invoices are generated automatically at the end of each billing cycle
+- Invoices are generated automatically based on your usage: daily for high-volume users, weekly for standard users, or monthly for low-volume users
-- Invoices include detailed breakdown of all charges
+- Invoices include detailed breakdown of all charges by resource type and usage period
 - Invoices can be accessed from your account dashboard
 - Invoice PDF downloads are available for record-keeping

-## Payment Terms

-- Payment is due upon receipt of invoice
-- Late payments may incur a 5% late fee per month
-- Failed payments may result in service suspension

 ## Refund Policy